 “Mr. Malik Cathalin?”
 Beth read the label even though he was well-known.
 Word had it he was a closet drunk and thief.
 Rumors are calling him a thief.
 People said he had no couth and would even steal candy from a child.
 Emergency nurses knew him well.
 Ambulances are accustomed to picking him up.

 “Yes,” Malik confirmed his name and held his arm out.

 Beth hung the bag, attached the safety port to his IV line and looked to Floss.
 Beth tried not to look at her co-worker’s scrub top, with the significant sweat marks.
 Eyes that stared without blinking.
 Floss glared at the silent phone as she opened the flow of the drug.

 “Flo?”
 Beth cautioned, but saying her name caused Floss to jump.
 The IV line in Malik’s arm tore and the drip of the chemotherapy drug leeched.
-The scent of smouldering copper wires on flesh filled her nostrils as Malik’s vein burst, and the chemotherapy drug ate his forearm from the inside out.
+The scent of smoldering copper wires on flesh filled her nostrils as Malik’s vein burst, and the chemotherapy drug ate his forearm from the inside out.